5280Ty/redshift-labs/infra-projects/lab_rebuild/Day_0_Homelab_Prep.md

 One Proxmox node hosts general services such as Nextcloud, Vaultwarden, and media management, while another runs Security Onion for network monitoring, intrusion detection, and log analysis.

-This setup keeps me learning nonstop, from networking and system tuning, to network defense.
+This setup will keep me learning nonstop, from networking and system tuning, to network defense.

 ---